-Our Volunteer Orientations are filled through Summer 2013.
-We are currently accepting applications for our September 2013 session.
+Our Volunteer Orientations are filled through 2013.
+We are currently accepting applications for our January 2014 session.
 Applications are processed in the order that they are received.

 Here is a sampling of volunteer roles at Rady Children's.
 All roles are subject to current availability and areas of greatest need.